 These final reports, published papers, and other materials contain a body of work showing the birth and application of a method called Landscape Conservation Forecasting (LCF) -- originally termed Enhanced-Conservation Action Planning.

 LCF summary is shown in a poster and explained in six simple steps.

 Watch a video showing how LCF was used in the Cherokee National Forest.
 Read a feature story that offers more detail on the planning process used at the Cherokee NF.

 Primary contact: Louis Provencher, Director of Science, TNC-Nevada

-THE REPORTS MENTIONED BELOW (AND OTHERS) ARE STORED IN A ZIP FILE.
-PLEASE CONTACT JEANNIE PATTON TO RECEIVE THE FILE DIRECTLY VIA LARGE FILE ATTACHMENT PROCESS.
+MANY OF THE THE REPORTS MENTIONED BELOW ARE STORED IN A ZIP FILE.
+PLEASE CONTACT JEANNIE PATTON TO RECEIVE THE FILE DIRECTLY VIA LARGE FILE ATTACHMENT to EMAIL.

 An important component of LCF is remote sensing à la LANDFIRE.
 Two projects explored this aspect in the Spring Mountains and at the Wassuk Range (NV).

 The first complete implementation of LCF with local remote sensing and return-on-investment analysis was for the Bodie Hills (CA) and included the first integration of management modeling with and without climate change. *

 Climate change modeling and adaptation was repeated for the 5 million-acre Northern Sierra Project using LANDFIRE biophysical setting and Sclass geodata updated with National Forests geodata; however, the report also contains climate change refugia and vulnerability assessments that are not part of LCF.